lindylearn/unclutter/docs/article-detection.md

 The current logic to automatically detect articles in the absence of an overriding website-specific setting is as follows:

 -   Never activate the extension on the domains listed in ([common/defaultStorage.js](https://github.com/lindylearn/unclutter/blob/main/source/common/defaultStorage.js)).
--   Otherwise active the extension if the current page passes the "non-leaf" check below.
+-   Otherwise activate the extension if the current page passes the "non-leaf" check below.

 ## Detecting non-leaf pages